News

 • washing can be more challenging

-• can smell a bit ‘sheepy’ at first – air them!
+• can smell a bit ‘sheepy’ at first—air them!

-What are Micro bead pillows?
+What are microbead pillows?

 The microbeads used in pillows and cushions are bigger than those used in cosmetics but still present potential environmental hazards when they’re disposed of.
 They can also potentially be a choking hazard for very small babies and animals if a cushion spills its contents of thousands of tiny beads.

-What are Buckwheat pillows?
+What are buckwheat pillows?

-• Cons: Quite heavy and a bit noisy as the husks will rustle as you move, can be more expensive (but not by much), can be too firm for some people and will take some adjusting to get the correct height
+• Cons: Quite heavy and a bit noisy, as the husks will rustle as you move; can be more expensive (but not by much); can be too firm for some people and will take some adjusting to get the correct height

-Worth trying if you are after something supportive which can help with pain relief.
+Worth trying if you are after something supportive that can help with pain relief.
 Or if you want to try an environmentally friendly pillow filling.
 It is a little different though, so you’ll get more noise and movement than with conventional fillings.

 How to choose the best pillow for you

-Don’t worry, here’s a handy pillow reference guide to help you to narrow down the options, you’ll be sleeping better in no time:
+Don’t worry, here’s a handy pillow reference guide to help you to narrow down the options; you’ll be sleeping better in no time:

 Step 1.
 What is your sleeping style